acheronfail/electron-bookmarks/README.md

 ## This module enables you to use sandboxed [`Security-Scoped Bookmarks`](https://developer.apple.com/library/content/documentation/Miscellaneous/Reference/EntitlementKeyReference/Chapters/EnablingAppSandbox.html#//apple_ref/doc/uid/TP40011195-CH4-SW18) inside of an electron application.

-# ATTENTION:
+# NEED TO KNOW
+* This module only supports `app-scoped` bookmarks at this time. (`document-scoped` bookmarks are planned, but their implementation may be more difficult).
-**I'm not sure if this will be approved by the Mac App Store review process - since it uses `nodobjc` for native Objective-C runtime bindings.
+* **I'm not sure if this will be approved by the Mac App Store review process - since it uses `nodobjc` for native Objective-C runtime bindings.
 I'm in the process of releasing an app on the App Store that uses this module and will update this as soon as I know.**
 [ ](https://github.com/TooTallNate/NodObjC/issues/94)

 # IMPORTANT: